PojavLauncherTeam/panfork_offscreen_rootless/README.rst

        be enabled anyway.

 ..
 [2] For Radxa Debian/Ubuntu, the ``xserver-xorg-core`` version
        installed by default is not compatible with Panfrost.
+But note that upstream Xorg does not work will the blob, so Mesa must be installed so that it is used by default. (see the "Usage" section below).
 To switch between the upstream and Rockchip versions, run:

 .. code-block:: sh